gbb/ruleparser/README.md

 Input Format
 -----

+The input is a CSV spreadsheet in the following format (see test.csv).

 1st line of spreadsheet: metadata variable names for this spreadsheet/transform

 2nd line of spreadsheet: metadata values describing this spreadsheet/transform

-3rd line: empty, for visual appearance
+3rd line: empty, for a tidy visual appearance

 4th line: each cell describes either an input, an output, or a comment field.
-By default all fields are comment fields and are ignored, unless marked by in/ or out/ input fields have the format:   in/NAME/ output fields have the format:  out/NAME/postgres_datatype
+By default all fields are comment fields and are ignored, unless marked by in/ or out/ input fields have the format:   in/NAME/input_raster_filename output fields have the format:  out/NAME/postgres_datatype

 5th line onwards: